a-karma/INDELS/Insert_Size_Analysis/READme.md

 - Standard Deviation of Deletion size
 - Total net length in bp (Deletions from REF are counted as negative, Insertions are considered positive)

 Each .tsv output file will be termed __Indels_summary_min__ followed by the value provided as the third argument.
 These files need to be manually curated to add a stutus column (wild vs domestics) or a functional category for the breed.
-Examples of these curetad versions are provided in the Output folder (see for example __final_summary_min5.tsv__)
+Examples of these curated versions are provided in the Output folder (see for example __final_summary_min5.tsv__)

 #### Example Command